LDMX Software

 Position of cell centers relative to world geometry.

-std::map< EcalID, std::vector< EcalID > > NNMap_
+std::map< EcalID, std::vector< EcalID > > nn_map_

 Map of cell ID to neighboring cells.

-std::map< EcalID, std::vector< EcalID > > NNNMap_
+std::map< EcalID, std::vector< EcalID > > nnn_map_

 Map of cell ID to neighbors of neighbor cells.